-z/OS Debugger term C and C++ equivalent COBOL or LangX COBOL equivalent PL/I equivalent assembler Compile unit C and C++ source file Program • Program CSECT PL/I source file for Enterprise PL/I A package statement or the name of the main procedure for Enterprise PL/I Block Function or compound statement Program, nested program, method, or PERFORM group of statements Block CSECT Label Label Paragraph name or section name Label Label
+z/OS Debugger term C and C++ equivalent COBOL or LangX COBOL equivalent PL/I equivalent assembler Compile unit C and C++ source Program • Program CSECT • PL/I source file for Enterprise PL/I A package statement or the name of the main procedure for Enterprise PL/I Block Function or compound statement Program, nested program, method, or PERFORM group of statements Block CSECT Label Label Paragraph name or section name Label Label z/OS Debugger provides facilities that apply only to programs compiled with specific levels of compilers.
+Because of this, this document uses the following terms:

-- 1. The PL/I program must be compiled with and run in one of the following environments: - Compiled with Enterprise PL/I for z/OS, Version 3.6 or later, and run with the following versions of Language Environment: - Language Environment Version 1.9, or later - Language Environment Version 1.6, Version 1.7, or Version 1.8, with the PTF for APAR PK33738 applied - Compiled with Enterprise PL/I for z/OS, Version 3.5, with the PTFs for APARs PK35230 and PK35489 applied and run with the following versions of Language Environment:
+- 1. The PL/I program must be compiled with and run in one of the following environments: - Compiled with Enterprise PL/I for z/OS, Version 3.6 or later - Compiled with Enterprise PL/I for z/OS, Version 3.5, with the PTFs for APARs PK35230 and PK35489 applied assembler